kayak4665664/Node-Depend-View/README.md

 # Node-Depend-View

-## Description
+## 📝 Description

 Node-Depend-View is a lightweight Node.js tool for efficient analysis and visualization of npm package dependencies.

-### key Features:
+### 🌟 Key Features:

-- **Dependency Visualization**: Leverage D3.js force-directed graphs to intuitively display package dependencies in a web browser.
+- **🎨 Dependency Visualization**: Leverage D3.js force-directed graphs to intuitively display package dependencies in a web browser.
-- **Multiple Version Detection**: Easily spot packages with multiple versions in your project, highlighted with red dots for quick identification.
+- **🔍 Multiple Version Detection**: Easily spot packages with multiple versions in your project, highlighted with red dots for quick identification.
-- **Cycle Detection**: Detect and highlight circular dependencies with red edges, simplifying the process of resolving potential issues.
+- **🔄 Cycle Detection**: Detect and highlight circular dependencies with red edges, simplifying the process of resolving potential issues.
-- **Theme Support**: Automatically adapts to light and dark themes, providing a seamless user experience.
+- **🌗 Theme Support**: Automatically adapts to light and dark themes, providing a seamless user experience.

-> [Frontend-of-Node-Depend-View](https://github.com/kayak4665664/Frontend-of-Node-Depend-View) is the front end repository of Node-Depend-View.
+> [🔗 Frontend-of-Node-Depend-View](https://github.com/kayak4665664/Frontend-of-Node-Depend-View) is the front end repository of Node-Depend-View.

-## Screenshots
+## 📸 Screenshots

 ![Dependency Visualization](https://github.com/kayak4665664/Node-Depend-View/blob/main/images/1.png)

 ![Example of Circular Dependencies](https://github.com/kayak4665664/Node-Depend-View/blob/main/images/2.png)

-## Installation
+## 📦 Installation

 To install Node-Depend-View, run the following command in your terminal: